 All types of bikes & E-bikes, plus cycling related equipment except the below exceptions.

-All the value of the Cycle Scheme order must be put toward the scheme, so you can’t top this individual order up with your own money.
+All the value of the Cycle Scheme order must be put toward the scheme.
 Your employer sets the limit for spending.

 Yes, once you receive your spending allocation from your employer.

 You can then combine various cycling items, even multiple bikes, in any combination up to the spending allocation set.